Dynatrace/ace-box/user-skel/ansible/roles/app-hipstershop/Readme.md

 ### (Optional) Configure Dynatrace using Monaco

-> The below deploys monaco and configures Dynatrace with the monaco project embedded in the role
+> The below deploys Monaco and configures Dynatrace with the Monaco project embedded in the role
 >
-> Note: To enable private synthetic monitor for hipstershop via Dynatrace ActiveGate, set the "skip_synthetic_monitor" variable as "false".
+> Note: To enable private synthetic monitor for Hipstershop via Dynatrace ActiveGate, set the "skip_synthetic_monitor" variable as "false".
 The default value is "true"

 ```yaml
 - include_role: